wpengine/faustjs/DEVELOPMENT.md

 To begin working with the WPE Headless WordPress plugin, you will need to symlink the plugin from the monorepo to your WordPress plugin development directory.

 ```
-ln -s /path/to/faustjs/plugins/wpe-headless /path/to/wordpress/wp-content/plugins/wpe-headless
+ln -s /path/to/faustjs/plugins/faustwp /path/to/wordpress/wp-content/plugins/faustwp
 ```

 **PHP Code Sniffer**
 [PHP Code Sniffer](https://github.com/squizlabs/PHP_CodeSniffer) is configured for the [WordPress code standards](https://make.wordpress.org/core/handbook/best-practices/coding-standards/).

-Install the composer packages from within `wpe-headless` directory if you haven't already.
+Install the composer packages from within `faustwp` directory if you haven't already.

 ```
 composer install